-Matt Leach is Chief Meteorologist for Northeast Indiana and Northwest Ohio’s Weather Authority, ABC21, and a Professor of Communication at Indiana Tech.
-He’s a graduate of Purdue University and a member of the National Weather Association.
+Matt Leach is Chief Meteorologist of Northeast Indiana and Northwest Ohio’s Weather Authority, ABC21, and a Professor of Communication at Indiana Tech.
+He’s also a graduate of Purdue University and a member of the National Weather Association.

 Aside from being a self-proclaimed weather nut since his earliest childhood days, Matt’s first forecasting gig began in mid 2009, where he provided detailed video and written forecasts for the Kitsap Peninsula of western Washington State for one of the region’s largest newspaper publications.

 In 2013, Matt was hired by Microsoft to write weather explainers for over 60 weather terms that now populated MSN’s “Weather 101” site.

 In 2014, Matt became Fort Wayne’s newest weekend meteorologist and weekday reporter for ABC21.
 He produced creative stories in various counties across the area as part of ABC21’s “Life’s Better Here” series and could be found going live at fairs and festivals throughout the region.

 In 2016, Matt was promoted to the position of Chief Meteorologist where he currently presents the weather at 5, 5:30, 6 & 11 pm.
 He can also be found leading team coverage live on television and social media when the weather turns severe.